oVirt/ovirt-site/source/release/4.4.8/index.md

 - brick setup log is removed 30 days from its creation time

+#### oVirt Ansible collection

+ - [BZ 1967530](https://bugzilla.redhat.com/show_bug.cgi?id=1967530) **[RFE] Support enabling FIPS on the engine VM**

+   Support enabling FIPS on the Self Hosted Engine VM via ansible

+Previously the ansible code enabled FIPS on the Self Hosted

+Engine VM only if the user asked to apply an OpenSCAP profile.

+Starting with ovirt-ansible-collection 1.5.4 is now possible to enable FIPS without requiring an OpenSCAP profile.

+#### oVirt Hosted Engine Setup

+ - [BZ 1967533](https://bugzilla.redhat.com/show_bug.cgi?id=1967533) **[RFE] allow enabling fips on the engine VM**

+   Support enabling FIPS on the Self Hosted Engine VM via command line

+`hosted-engine --deploy` now also asks `'Do you want to enable FIPS?`

+The answer to this question is passed to the ansible code which now supports enabling FIPS without requiring an OpenSCAP profile (bug #1967530)

+#### oVirt Engine Data Warehouse

+ - [BZ 1980315](https://bugzilla.redhat.com/show_bug.cgi?id=1980315) **Configure Grafana in hosted-engine setup by default**

+   With previous versions, hosted-engine deployment didn't configure grafana, and so users had to manually configure it later, which was inconvenient.

+With this version, hosted-engine deployment does configure grafana automatically by default.

+doc team: Some more details and background:

+1. I am writing doc text only for this bug, because that's enough IMO, although the actual needed changes are tracked also in other bugs - 1985927 and 1986393.

+2. The current behavior (before fixing this bug) was introduced in 4.4.2, for bug 1866780.
+That one was about upgrade from 4.3 with dwh on a separate machine.
+To make the fix for current but not introduce that one, the change is slightly more complex: For new deployments, grafana is always configured (by default), but when restoring from backup (and also as part of upgrade from 4.3, which involves backup/restore), we configure grafana only if dwh was local to the engine machine.

+So you might want to mention this in the doc text, if you want - something like "When using hosted-engine with --restore-from-file, grafana is configured only if dwh was configured locally, on the engine machine".

+3. I now also filed a doc bug 1987193, for removing this from the documentation.

+### Removed functionality

+#### OTOPI

+ - [BZ 1983047](https://bugzilla.redhat.com/show_bug.cgi?id=1983047) **Remove Java bindings from otopi**

+   OTOPI Java bindings have been dropped as not used anymore within the project.

 ### Bug Fixes

 #### VDSM

+ - [BZ 1984209](https://bugzilla.redhat.com/show_bug.cgi?id=1984209) **VDSM reports failed snapshot to engine, but it succeeded.
+Then engine deletes the volume and causes data corruption.**

  - [BZ 1948177](https://bugzilla.redhat.com/show_bug.cgi?id=1948177) **Unknown drive for vm - ignored block threshold event**

+#### oVirt Engine

+ - [BZ 1987295](https://bugzilla.redhat.com/show_bug.cgi?id=1987295) **Setting host to 'maintenance' will be blocked when there are image transfers with status different then 'paused'**

+ - [BZ 1770027](https://bugzilla.redhat.com/show_bug.cgi?id=1770027) **Live Merge completed on the host, but not on the engine, which just waited for it to complete until the operation was terminated.**

+ - [BZ 1982296](https://bugzilla.redhat.com/show_bug.cgi?id=1982296) **vCPU maximum CPU calculation is off causing VM's not to boot due to exceeding maximum vcpu of machine type**

+ - [BZ 1950767](https://bugzilla.redhat.com/show_bug.cgi?id=1950767) **updating an affinity groups in parallel causes 400 erros and SQL errors**

+ - [BZ 1982065](https://bugzilla.redhat.com/show_bug.cgi?id=1982065) **Invalid amount of memory is allowed to be hot plugged**

+#### oVirt Ansible collection

+ - [BZ 1947709](https://bugzilla.redhat.com/show_bug.cgi?id=1947709) **[IPv6] HostedEngineLocal is an isolated libvirt network, breaking upgrades from 4.3**

 #### oVirt Hosted Engine HA